-- Power Perversion Potential: Faith's detailed description of how a Slayer's strength and endurance equals bedroom prowess.
-From some of Spike's comments in Season 6, we know she's not lying.
+- Power Perversion Potential: Faith detailed description of how a Slayer's strength and endurance equals bedroom prowess.
+This wouldn't be the last time this comes up.

-- Prison Rape: Buffy!Faith shocks Joyce by laughing over how 'Faith' will be showered with affection by "big ole Bertha" in prison — she quickly backpedals pretending to be upset over how Joyce was attacked.
-Ironically Buffy has made similar comments in the past, though of course never in front of her mother.
+- Prison Rape: Faith-as-Buffy shocks Joyce by laughing over how "Faith" will be showered with affection by "big ole Bertha" in prison — she quickly backpedals, pretending to be upset over how Joyce was attacked.
+Ironically, Buffy has made similar comments in the past, though of course never in front of her mother.

-- Punch Clock Villain: While Weatherby truly believes in the Council's mission, Collins' just doing his job.
+- Punch-Clock Villain: While Weatherby truly believes in the Council's mission, Collins is just doing his job.